mkt-kuno/yade_dev_trunk_nogui/doc/sphinx/user.rst

 Public questions and answers for getting help
 =============================================

 ..
-Hint:: Please use Launchpad interface at https://answers.launchpad.net/yade/ for `asking questions <http://www.yade-dem.org/wiki/Howtoask>`_ about Yade.
+Hint:: Please use the `GitLab interface <https://gitlab.com/yade-dev/answers>`_ for `asking questions <https://gitlab.com/yade-dev/answers#questions-and-answers>`_ about Yade.

-In case you're not familiar with computer oriented discussion lists, please read `this wiki page <https://www.yade-dem.org/wiki/Howtoask>`_ (a Yade-oriented and shortened version of `How To Ask Questions The Smart Way <http://catb.org/~esr/faqs/smart-questions.html>`_) before posting, in order to increase your chances getting help.
+In case you're not familiar with computer oriented discussion lists, please read `this wiki page <https://gitlab.com/yade-dev/answers#questions-and-answers>`_ (a Yade-oriented and shortened version of `How To Ask Questions The Smart Way <http://catb.org/~esr/faqs/smart-questions.html>`_) before posting, in order to increase your chances getting help.
 Do not forget to state what *version* of Yade you use (shown when you start Yade, or even better as printed by function :yref:`yade.libVersions.printAllVersions`), whether you installed it from source code or a package, what operating system (such as Ubuntu 18.04), and if you have done any local modifications to source code in case of compiled version.

 Mailing lists
 =============